smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/GetInteriorVehicleDataConsent.md

 SDL must
 - allocate access to RC module to requested application
 - process control request from this application
-- responds with resultCode SUCCESS and sends OnRCStatus to HMI and registered apps with this RC module in `allocatedModules`.
+- respond with resultCode SUCCESS
+- send OnRCStatus to HMI and registered apps with this RC module in `allocatedModules`

 2.
 In case